spiral/docs/docs/en/advanced/scheduler.md

 # Advanced — Task Scheduling

 The [spiral-packages/scheduler](https://github.com/spiral-packages/scheduler) package provides a simple API for running cron job tasks by a schedule.
-It can be easily integrated with a project based on the Spiral Framework.
+It can be easily integrated with a project based on Spiral.

-This package is a great tool for scheduling repetitive tasks in your project based on the Spiral framework.

 ## Installation